meistro57/ForgeCore/README.md

 # ForgeCore

 ForgeCore is a modular steel fabrication management system intended to run on a LAMP stack with a MySQL backend.
-The backend logic is written in Python while the frontend will be composed of PHP/HTML/JS.
+The backend logic is written in Python while the frontend will be composed of PHP, HTML and JavaScript.

 This repository provides a foundational scaffold with separate modules for common fabrication tasks such as drawing parsing and cutlist optimization.
 Each module contains a small CLI harness to test functionality directly.